-The Peters House consists of a three-story red brick and pink sandstone Romanesque Revival styled dwelling located at 35 Highfield Street in Moncton.
-Originally a residence for Alfred E. Peters and his family, the structure served as the YWCA of Moncton at this location for many years.
+The Alfred E. Peters House is a three-story, Romanesque Revival-style dwelling, featuring red brick and pink sandstone.
+It is situated at 35 Highfield Street in Moncton.
+Initially built as a residence for Alfred E. Peters and his family, the building later housed the Moncton YWCA for an extended period.

-Designed by local architect René-Arthur Frechet, construction of this red brick and pink sandstone residence began in 1903 and was completed in 1905.
-The sandstone, obtained from what is now called the Mount Allison University Quarry, is rough-cut and used throughout the exterior, providing interesting architectural detail.
-Perhaps the most striking feature of the house is the decorated ‘beehive’ turret above the main entrance.
+Local architect René-Arthur Frechet designed the house, and construction commenced in 1903, with completion in 1905.
+The rough-cut sandstone, sourced from what is now known as the Mount Allison University Quarry, is prominently featured on the exterior, adding unique architectural details.
+The house’s most notable feature is the ornately decorated ‘beehive’ turret situated above the main entrance.

-The Peters House is also designated for its association with its original owner, Alfred E. Peters, and its former occupants, the YWCA of Moncton.
+The Alfred E. Peters House is also recognized for its connection to its original owner, Alfred E. Peters, and its former inhabitants, the Moncton YWCA.

-Alfred E. Peters’ contributions to industry in Moncton are significant.
-He established The Peters Combination Lock Factory.
-Many of his brass designs for this company inspired elements of his residence such as hinges, doorknobs, back plates and even the parapet of the west-facing dormer.
-Also, Peters’ venture with stove and furnace manufacturing with the Record Foundry was very successful.
+Alfred E. Peters made significant contributions to Moncton’s industry, including founding The Peters Combination Lock Factory.
+Many of his brass designs for the company inspired aspects of his home, such as hinges, doorknobs, backplates, and even the parapet of the west-facing dormer.
+Furthermore, Peters’ successful stove and furnace manufacturing venture with the Record Foundry is notable.

-In 1920, he sold his residence to the newly established YWCA of Moncton.
-Since then, the YWCA has moved to a new location at 135 Kendra Street.
+In 1920, Peters sold his residence to the newly established Moncton YWCA.
+Since then, the YWCA has relocated to a new address at 135 Kendra Street.

 This post has already been read 1804 times!